JMPerez/spotify-web-api-js/CONTRIBUTING.md

 # Releasing a new version

 1. Update npm module version in the `package.json` file, using `npm version`
-2. Update bower version in the `bower.json` file to match the version from the npm package.
-Amend the commit generated in step 1.
-3. Push with tags: `git push --follow-tags`
+2. Push with tags: `git push --follow-tags`
-4. Draft a new release
+3. Draft a new release
-5. Publish a new npm package: `npm publish`
+4. Publish a new npm package: `npm publish`
-6. Profit
+5. Profit

 Thanks for collaborating!